Welcome to La Galerie Dior!

 “Haute couture is one of the last repositories of the marvellous, and the couturiers the last possessors of the wand of Cinderella’s Fairy Godmother.”

-For more than 70 years, the collections of the House of Dior have come to life within these walls, starting with the iconic New Look, a revolutionary event in the history of fashion.
+The collections of the House of Dior have come to life within these walls, starting with the iconic New Look, a revolutionary event in the history of fashion.
 This silhouette, so named by Carmel Snow, editor-in-chief of the American magazine Harper’s Bazaar, after Dior’s debut fashion show on 12 February 1947, embodies the attitude of a woman who asserts her femininity.
 Radiant, confident, and aware of her powers of seduction in the post-war period of reconstruction.
+A woman whose body in movement was enhanced by Christian Dior.
+The emblematic 30 Avenue Montaigne bore witness to all this, jam-packed with guests and friends of Monsieur Dior alongside clients and the era’s most high-profile celebrities, who travelled from near and far to discover each new collection.

-Through a singular scenographic narrative, La Galerie Dior captures the spirit of Parisian Haute Couture while perpetuating the memory of this historic address, displaying looks, original sketches, photographs, and archival documents, as well as accessories and exceptional pieces, many of which are being exhibited for the first time.
+Through a unique scenographic narrative, La Galerie Dior captures the spirit of Parisian Haute Couture while perpetuating the memory of this historic address, displaying looks, original sketches, and archival documents, as well as accessories and exceptional pieces.
+Visitors follow an organised pathway covering more than seventy-five years of creation, where each area highlights one of the many facets of Dior’s priceless heritage, carefully conserved and continually cultivated ever since the House was founded.

 Continue your discovery of the history of the House of Dior